sagemath/trac_to_gh/Issue 1062.md

 # Issue 1062: gp interface help should use extended help text (from "??")

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1062

 Original creator: cwitty